a327ex/www/content/posts/skill_death_spirals.md

 Because TTK is so high and disengagements are so easy, people are way more likely to engage in combat since it costs less, and thus increase the game's overall randomness/luck.
 This effect is a lot more noticeable in duos than in solos, so if I had to make a wild guess, relative to each other, Rumbleverse's duo queues will die slower than its solo queues.

+## Lag

+Because Super People's TTK is very low, they can take a "whoever shot first is right" approach to latency.
+Quite a lot of the times whenever people die it's because they got caught off guard, which means that despite it being an FPS game the game works fairly well at high latencies.
+I'm from Brazil and I'm sometimes playing in 200+ms servers and the game feels fine to me other than the delay on actions like picking up items or opening doors.

+On SA servers, there's very often also people from China.
+And sometimes I'm even matched to European players playing against people in like Germany or Turkey, which sounds really impossible but I guess it must be like an American server and then everyone in it has like 150+ms to make it more fair or something?
+The point being, the game works fine with high latency because more often than not latency doesn't come into question in fairly determining who died.

+This means that Super People has an advantage in terms of matchmaking times because if the game feels fine while people are being matched pretty much globally then it means that it will be that much harder for a death spiral to develop.

+If you look at games like Battlerite Royale, Spellbreak or Rumbleverse, for instance, which have a higher TTK and are more skill/fighting oriented, then lag matters quite a lot more.
+In Rumbleverse, for instance, most of your attacks have to connect with enemies in a way that disables their ability to move or act, which means that if latency for either party is too high, it will start feeling extremely unfair.
+And this seems to be the case since so far I haven't been matched outside of SA in Rumbleverse even once, despite playing at really odd times sometimes like 5AM.

 ## Match duration

 Match duration is also a consideration, given that shorter matches directly result in faster queues, which stave off death spirals.